Mike Jacobs (jacobmi02)

 - Born October 30, 1980 in Chula Vista, CA USA

 Mike Jacobs was drafted by the New York Mets in the 38th round of the 1999 amateur draft.
 He was signed by scout Bob Minor and made his pro debut that summer.
 He set a major league record in his first week in the major leagues with the Mets in 2005.
 He hit a three-run pinch homer off Esteban Loaiza of the Washington Nationals in his first major league at-bat on August 21st, then after going 0-for-4 in his second game, hit another homer on August 23rd, this time off Claudio Vargas of the Arizona Diamondbacks.
-What put him in the record book was his fourth game, against the D-Backs again on August 24th; he hit two more long balls that day, in addition to a double, making him the only player in history to homer four times in his first four games.
+What put him in the record book was his fourth game, against the D-Backs again on August 24th; he hit two more long balls that day, in addition to a double, making him the first player in history to homer four times in his first four games, a record that would not be matched until Trevor Story in 2016.
 His power never let down during the remainder of the season, as he finished the year with 7 doubles and 11 homers in only 30 games, giving him a batting line of .310/.375/.710 and a stratospheric OPS+ of 180.

 Jacobs was part of the Florida Marlins infield in 2008 that included four 25+ home run hitters, a first in major league history.
 He teamed with 2B Dan Uggla, SS Hanley Ramírez and 3B Jorge Cantú.
 After the season, on October 30th, he was traded to the Kansas City Royals for reliever Leo Nunez.